Written by Jonathan Breeden

 This is a fault-based order alleging that one spouse has injured the other under specific grounds.
 According to North Carolina General Statute § 50.7, these grounds include:

-Suppose you are seeking divorce on fault-based grounds in an absolute divorce.
+Suppose you are seeking an absolute divorce on fault-based grounds.
 In that case, the misconduct must have occurred within the last six months.
 However, there are no such requirements when seeking a divorce from bed and board.

 During this period of separation, you can work with your spouse to come to an agreement regarding the division of your marital property and assets, child support and custody, and other marital matters.